scizz/pong/README.md

 # Pong

-A classic Pong game built with Love2D and written in Lua
+Classic Pong game, written in Lua and built with LÖVE.

 ## About this project